BlitzIR/BreadboardVendingMachine/README.md

 ![image](https://github.com/user-attachments/assets/de7a5a45-6182-41f0-8908-b99fc7fbf510)

-3. In this figure, S and R are both 0 indicating a reset, and the the output of Q is 0.
+3. In this figure, S and R are both 0, indicating a reset, and the output of Q is 0.
 Since NOT Q is the opposite of the Q value, not Q is 1.
 ![image](https://github.com/user-attachments/assets/c0bb5cee-b0ff-4558-9a16-37606e2637e6)

 4. In this figure, S is 1 and R is 0, indicating a set or initialization.
 Since the output (Q) is 1, the NOT Q value is 0.